 "Yeah," he said with a jagged voice.
 "I'm good."

 Holy water.
 Salt.
 Iron.

-She leaned forward so she could see into the quickly emptying bowl of what was left of her holy water, sticking the eye dropper back in and sucking more of the liquid into it.
-Her face was empty as she stood back up, raising it to eye level and cocking her head.
+She leaned forward to see what was left of her holy water, sticking the eye dropper back in.
+Her face was empty as she straightened, raising the dropper to eye level and cocking her head.

-"It's amazing that your eyeballs don't just melt or something," she said mockingly, turning back to the slumped over man tied in the green metal chair.
-Chains and rope held him securely in place as he lolled his head to give his captor an amused smile.
+"It's amazing that your eyeballs don't just melt or something," she said mockingly, turning back to the slumped over man tied to the metal chair with chains and rope.
+He lolled his head to give his captor an amused smile.

 "It's amazing how stupid you hunters insist on being," he drawled.
-"You know this is just a costume party, right?"
-He used his head to emphasize the body he wore, especially the large tire iron sticking out from his thigh, as he blinked his black eyes at her.
-"You're just damaging the goods of poor Todd here."
+"You know this is just a costume part, right?"
+He used his head to emphasize the body he wore, especially the large tire iron sticking out from his thigh.
+He blinked his black eyes at her.
+"You're just damaging poor Todd's goods here."